 The megapixel count was also triple that of the camera I was using at the time, the Nikon D700.
 This was not such a compelling feature at the time, but one I quickly grew to appreciate.

-Upgrading my camera body meant I could use it to take photographs and record video.
+Upgrading my camera body meant I could use it to take photographs and record videos.
 I was able to then sell the large video camera I’d been using.
 Having to carry less equipment was great!